albloptor/ratpack-playground/README.md

 Notes:
 - You can and probably should change method signatures and implementation of the production code, but you can't change the test code.

-### Case 2: nested promises
+### Exercise 2
-1. Fix the function nestedRun to make this test work
+1. Implement the method so that the test passes.
+2. Test and production methods cannot be changed.